Beyond the Numbers: The Hidden Architecture of Mentoring that Works

 Introduction

 Despite generally modest effect sizes reported in large-scale evaluations, young people often experience mentoring as deeply transformative.
-This qualitative study addresses the disconnect, centering mentee voices in the process.
+This qualitative study addresses this disconnect, centering mentee voices in the process.
 Comfort (2024) examines how mentoring relationships are experienced and how change occurs.
 Drawing on social capital theory, the study reframes mentoring not as a narrow outcomes-driven intervention, but as a relational process that develops young people’s protective assets, like confidence, communication, and agency, through trust-based relationships.

 Methods